 Coastal Plains Joe Pye Weed is an herbaceous perennial that can grow up to 5 feet tall.
 This is one of the smaller plants in the genus.
 It is loved by all kinds of pollinators, such as Eastern Tiger Swallowtails and Carpenter Bees.
 The pale pink to purple flowers open late summer to early fall, and the fruit that follows is nutritious for songbirds before winter.
 It is tolerant of deer, salt, and high moisture, being found in the wild in coastal swamps.
 The leaves will crisp if allowed to dry out.
+Safe for pets.

 The Sensitive Partridge Pea, Chamaecrista nictitans, is an annual wildflower in the Legume family, Fabaceae.
 In the wild, this legume grows with native grasses such as Little Bluestem, Schizachyrium scoparium, and Indiangrass, Sorghastrum nutans.
 The yellow flowers are loved by pollinators, and the nutritious seeds are eaten by birds such as the Eastern Mourning Dove and the Eastern Meadowlark.
 It is the host plant for the Little Sulphur and Cloudless Sulphur.
 It readily reseeds, providing food and habitat to native fauna for many years.